Last update made on:

 1978.
 "Kimba il leone bianco" TV series were aired in Italy on "Antenna Nord".
 The broadcasting started in Spring 1978.

 1979.
-"Kimba il leone bianco" TV series were aired in Italy on "Quinta Rete" (future "Italia 1").
-(Many thanks to Francesco Piccardo for the correction!)
+From January 25 to April 14 "Kimba il leone bianco" TV series were aired in Italy on "Quinta Rete" (future "Italia 1") during the "Ora dei ragazzi"("The boys' hour") TV programme.
+(Many thanks to Francesco Piccardo for the initial correction!)

 1982.
 "Kimba the white lion" TV series were again shown in Australia on Melbourne TV.